zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Window Functions.md

 **Usage**:

-Calculate the sum of elements.
+Calculates the sum of elements.

 **Parameter description**:

 -   Expr: Double type.
-    -   If the input is ‘string’ or ‘bigint’ type, it is converted to ‘double’ type and involved in operation.
+    -   If the input is ‘string’ or ‘bigint’ type, it is converted to ‘double’ type and counted in the operation.
 If it is another data type, an exception is indicated.
-    -   If the input value is NULL, ignore this row.
+    -   If the input value is NULL, this row is excluded.
-    -   If the keyword ‘distinct’ is specified, it indicates calculating the sum of unique value.
+    -   If the keyword ‘distinct’ is specified, it indicates calculating the sum of the unique value.
--   Partition by \[col1, col2..\]: specified columns to use window function.
+-   Partition by \[col1, col2..\]: Specifies columns to use window function.
--   Order by col1\[asc|desc\], col2\[asc|desc\]:  if ‘order by’ clause is not specified, return the sum in current window.
-If ‘order by’ clause is specified, the return result is ordered according to specified sequence and return the sum from start row to current row in current window.
+-   Order by col1\[asc|desc\], col2\[asc|desc\]: If ‘order by’ clause is not specified, return the sum in the current window.
+If ‘order by’ clause is specified, the return result is ordered according to the specified sequence and return the sum from start row to current row in the current window.

 **Return value**: